Aspiration Therapy for obesity; a Safe and Effective Treatment or the 21st Century Tape Worm.

 Does it work?
 Yes.
 One study looked at a population of 25 obese patients treated with the device.
 The starting mean

 BMI was 40 and the mean BMI at one and two years was 32 and 31.
 At one year, the subjects lost 54% of their excess body weight.
 That was a significant decrease.
-There was no major metabolic or life-threatening complications, but compliance was an issue.
+There were no major metabolic or life-threatening complications, but compliance was an issue.
 Only 80% and 60% percent made it to years one and two respectively.

 Risks of AspireAssist: